WeblateOrg/docker/README.md

 ## Exposed ports

-In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as root.
-As a consequence this has lead to changed exposed port from 80 to 8080.
+The webserver is running on the port 8080.

 ## Documentation